maherbel/dataiku-project/README.md

 - Add user metrics to have a better understanding of the feature usage/success/failure with a platform like Amplitude.
 - Add unit tests and Cypress tests for UI code.
 - Enhance the logging to the UI level with a proper logger (using a dedicated Util).
-- Add coverage on the Java code using Jacoco.
+- Add coverage on the Java code using JaCoCo.
-- Audit the component [GraphUtil.js](https://github.com/maherbel/dataiku-project/blob/main/src/main/frontendapp/src/utils/GraphUtil.js) and move if necessary the heavy computation code to the backend (with multithreading) as the part that ensures the min distance between nodes might not scale correctly.
+- Audit the performance/complexity of the component [GraphUtil.js](https://github.com/maherbel/dataiku-project/blob/main/src/main/frontendapp/src/utils/GraphUtil.js) as the part that ensures the min distance between nodes might not scale correctly.
+That would either lead to move the heavy computation code to the backend and solve the issue with multithreading or rework the algorithm with another approach such as Poisson-disc Sampling.
 - Split the class [PathOptimizer.java](https://github.com/maherbel/dataiku-project/blob/main/src/main/java/com/dataiku/millenium/business/PathOptimizer.java) into multiple classes for different responsabilities such as one to compute the possible paths, another one to compute the best path and another one to compute the final success probability.